plforacle/mysql-ai-chatbot-rag/introduction/introduction.md

 Compared to traditional RAG pipelines that rely on external providers, MySQL AI keeps data in-database for privacy, cost predictability, and operational control.

-### What You’ll Build and Learn
+### What You'll Build and Learn

-You will build a Pure RAG application over the Sakila film database, starting with a terminal-themed chatbot UI and integrating MySQL’s vector and AI functions for end-to-end retrieval and generation.
+You will build a Pure RAG application over the Sakila film database, starting with a terminal-themed chatbot UI and integrating MySQL's vector and AI functions for end-to-end retrieval and generation.

 You will learn to:
 - Create and manage VECTOR columns